eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 Write access profile
 ````````````````````
-These functions are generated automatically by `MicroRTPSGen` utility with the ``-write-access-profile`` option enabled over an idl file with a topic `TOPICTYPE`.
+These functions are enabled when PROFILE_WRITE_ACCESS is enabled in the ``client.config`` file.
-The declaration of these function can be found in the generated file ``TOPICTYPEWriter.h``.
+The declaration of these function can be found in ``micrortps/client/profile/session/write_access.h``.

 ------

 .. code-block:: c

-    bool mr_write_TOPICTYPE_topic(mrSession* session, mrStreamId stream_id, mrObjectId datawriter_id, const TOPICTYPE* topic);
+    bool mr_prepare_output_stream(mrSession* session, mrStreamId stream_id, mrObjectId datawriter_id,
+                                  struct MicroBuffer* mb_topic, uint32_t topic_size);

-This function writes a topic into a stream.
+Requests a writing into a specific output stream.
+For that this function will initialize a ``MicroBuffer`` struct where a topic of ``topic_size`` size must be serialized.
+If the returned value is ``true``, exists the necessary gap for writing a ``topic_size`` bytes into the stream.
-If the returned value is ``true``, the topic has been serialized.
+If the returned value is ``false``, the topic can no be serialized into the stream.
 The topic will be sent in the next ``run_session`` function.

+NOTE: All `topic_size` bytes requested will be sent to the agent after a ``run_session`` call, no matter if the ``MicroBuffer`` has been used or not.

 :session: Session structure previously initialized.
 :stream_id: The output stream ID where the message will be written.
-:object_id: The DataWriter ID that will write the topic to the DDS World.
+:datawriter_id: The DataWriter ID that will write the topic to the DDS World.
+:mb_topic: A ``MicroBuffer`` struct used to serialize the topic.
+           This struct points to a requested gap into the stream.
-:topic: The topic that will be sent to the agent.
+:topic_size: The bytes that will be reserved in the stream.

 ------